LocationCuliacán Rosales, Sinaloa, Mexico

 Design TeamTatiana Bilbao, Francisco Solorzano, Ludwig Godefroy, Juan Pablo Benlliure, Edward O’Donell, Daniela Alatorre, Diana Eliza Figueroa, Marisol Serafin, Gabriela Puente, Mariano Castillo, Edward O’Donnell

-From the architect.
+Text description provided by the architects.
 Tecnológico de Monterrey Campus Culiacán, one of the campus of the largest national private university system in Mexico, commissioned us to design a new biotechnological park building, that could work as link between academic and business environments in the state of Sinaloa.

 This Mexican state stands out for its agricultural production, because of this, the university wanted a building that could bring together academic research and student work with the development of new technologies in professional life, giving space to corporations.